fkneier/Tutorial-for-CCIWR-Explorer/lecture/general_information/index.md

 You have likely just come from the Explorer landing page and wondered "Can someone not briefly guide me to use this and tell me what I can actually do with it"?
 This tutorial should get you started :)

-## The tutorial pages: Overview & introduction
+## The tutorial pages: introduction & overview

 We will briefly explore two potential aspects as examples of how the Explorer can be used to inform during a particpative process.